 This way we support safe working conditions and above-average pay that rise above general chocolate industry standards.

-We acknowledge that a lot of harm has been done in the hot and humid parts of the world where cacao grows, and we seek to remedy the wrongdoings of the past by having a net positive impact on the people and places that produce our cacao.
+We acknowledge that a lot of harm has been done in the parts of the world where cacao grows, and we seek to remedy the wrongdoings of the past by having a net positive impact on the people and places that produce our cacao.

 There was no way for Nick to fully understand what he had seen, and he didn't hear about cacao on that trip.
 But it was a major formative experience in his life.
 Nick immediately felt a deep connection with Guatemala that he couldn't quite explain.